 JPG Legal Takes Off

-After four months at this job I managed to save up $5000.
+After four months at this job, while still working nights and weekends for a few local trademark clients, I managed to save up $5000.
 With this bankroll, I was ready to launch my Google AdWords campaign.
 I quickly finished building out the functionality of my website forms and I started an ad campaign in April of 2017.
 I was right to wait until I had saved up $5000, because I blew through almost my entire bankroll before I actually hit on a profitable ad campaign formula in May.
 That month or so during which I was burning through my savings and tinkering with my ads was stressful, but also a lot of fun.
 After that initial month, I was getting so much business that it was clear that I was going to have to transition out of my role as in-house counsel at Teamsters 922.

 JPG Legal today (October 1, 2017).